Frequently Asked Questions for the

 Shareholders of the SME must also be willing to provide personal guarantees.

-Loans will be available from First Citizens Limited, RBC Royal Bank (T&T) Ltd, Republic Bank Ltd and Scotiabank (T&T) Ltd.
+Loans will be available from Scotiabank (T&T) Limited, First Citizens Limited, RBC Royal Bank (T&T) Ltd and Republic Bank Ltd.

 If you are interested in the SME Stimulus Loan Facility, please contact your Scotiabank Business Banking Officer for more information.